︎ Rachel DeForrest Repinz, MFA

 WHO IS RACHEL?

-a dancer, choreographer, scholar, teaching artist, and multiple award recipient based in Philadelphia and New York.
-I received a BA and MFA in Dance from SUNY Buffalo State University and Temple University, respectively.
-I am currently a second-year doctoral student in Dance at Texas Woman’s University with a focus on the Disability Aesthetic and its applications in choreographic practices in Contemporary dance.
-Currently, I am working as the Assistant to the Director of the Arnhold Graduate Dance Education Program at CUNY Hunter College, and as a teaching artist for Dancewave.
-I also founded and artistically direct RACHEL:dancers (Rachel and Dancers), a multi-medium, multi-modal, dance performance company, as well as co-direct a collaborative performance arts project, Bashi Arts, with Enya-Kalia Jordan.
-I have presented work nationally and internationally, at venues including the Off-Broadway Kraine Theater, Movement Research, the biennial Decolonizing Bodies: Engaging Performance conference at UWI Barbados, the 2018, 2019, and 2022 NDEO conferences held in San Diego, Miami, and Atlanta respectively, DaCi’s 2020 special performance series and 2023 National Gathering, the Institute of Dance Artistry, Mark Degarmo’s NYC Salon Series, Philadelphia Youth Dance Festival, and more.
+I have presented my artistic and scholarly work nationally and internationally.
+Some of my favorite venues include the Off-Broadway Kraine Theater, Movement Research, the biennial Decolonizing Bodies: Engaging Performance conference at UWI Barbados, the 2018, 2019, and 2022 NDEO conferences held in San Diego, Miami, and Atlanta respectively, DaCi’s 2020 special performance series and 2023 National Gathering, the Institute of Dance Artistry, Mark Degarmo’s NYC Salon Series, Philadelphia Youth Dance Festival, and more.
 I have had the honor of working with esteemed choreographers including Sidra Bell, Abdur-Rahim Jackson, Wayne St. David, Dr. S. Ama Wray, Meriàn Soto, Awilda Sterling-Duprey, Carlos R.A.
 Jones, and as a principal dancer for Enya Kalia Creations, among others.
 I have been commissioned to create works for the UN’s World Water Day, the Utah All-State Dance Ensemble, Manhattan High School of the Liberal Arts, Pennsylvania State at Abington, the Buffalo State Dance Theater Company, Lawrence Public Schools, and more.

 ARTISTIC PERSPECTIVE

-I make dance about life through my eye.
-As a visually-impaired choreographer, designer, and movement artist, I create work that speaks to the ever-evolving human experience through my perspective as a disabled woman.
-I create through collaborative, intuitive, processes centered on play, and with artists from a variety of cultural and socio-economic backgrounds, as well as dis/abilities.
-This process grounds itself in ideas of discovery of self, surroundings, and the world at large.
-My work takes a microscope to the mundane as a means to uncover the extraordinary through investigation of universal themes.
-Through this process, I call on improvisation and imagination to celebrate the ordinary, the unusual, and everything in between.
+I create immersive performance experiences that illuminate the joys of being together.
+Whether around the dining room table, lounging on the sofa, or indulging in something sweet at your local cafe, I illuminate the seemingly mundane as a means to uncover the extraordinary.
+Through this process, I call on improvisation and imaginative play to celebrate the ordinary, the unusual, and everything in between.
 I peer through the cracks of “difference” to explore the connections of collective experience.
 What connects us?
 What disconnects us?
 What do we know, and how do we know it?
 What does it mean to be human?
 And, where do we meet?

 TEACHING PHILOSOPHY